balenaltd/handbook/docs/glossary.md

 Pine.js is a sophisticated rules-driven API engine that enables you to define rules in a structured subset of English.
 Those rules are used in order for Pine.js to generate a database schema and the associated OData API.
 This makes it very easy to rapidly create, update and maintain a backend while keeping the logic in an easily understood form, as well as providing the ability to update and maintain this logic going forward.
 [more](https://github.com/balena-io/pinejs)

+### Preset
+Preset is a data exploration and visualization platform, powered by open source Apache Superset.
+See [Preset Playbook](https://handbook.balena.io/tooling/preset-playbook) for more information.

 ### Pull request aka.
 PR
 'also referred to as a merge request – is an event that takes place in software development when a contributor/developer is ready to begin the process of merging new code changes with the main project repository.'